-Biting his lip, the psycat rubbed at his arm.
-Had he been more awake, the phoenix would have been concerned about his behavior.
+Biting the inner flesh of his lip, the psycat rubbed at his arm.
 “It... it is about Mew.”

-“What about her?” he nonchalantly said, not meaning to in the least bit.
+“What about her?” the phoenix nonchalantly said.
 They stopped by the lake, and he bent down for a drink and to wash his face.

-How to word it... there were many questions he wanted to know about Mew he would ask himself, but with her keeping as far away from him as possible, it seemed unlikely she would answer anything.
-Mainly, he wanted to learn a little bit more about the species he was based off from.
-He felt there was something about it he was quite positive Mew wouldn't like to talk about anyway.
-So he went with the thought that had been bothering him for a long while.
-“Well... okay, this is more about her—our specie, but... are they, I mean the Mew specie, naturally so innocent?”
+How to word it... there were many questions Mewtwo wanted to know about Mew he would ask himself, but with the both of them avoiding each other, it seemed unlikely she would answer anything.
+Mainly, he just wanted to learn a little bit more about the species he was based off from.
+A few questions were buzzing around at one time, so he went with the thought that had been bothering him the longest.
+“Well... this is more about her—our species, but... are they, I mean the Mew species, naturally so innocent?”

+Mewtwo blinked.
 “People worshiped them?”
-Why hadn't Mew mentioned it before?
+Why had Mew not mentioned it before?